A Simple Algorithm for Exact Multinomial Tests: Introduction

 Multinomial goodness-of-fit tests feature prominently in the statistical literature and a wide range of applications.
 Tests relying on asymptotics have been available for a long time and have been rigorously studied all through the 20\textsuperscript{th} century.
 The use of various test statistics has been investigated with Pearson's chi-square and the log-likelihood ratio statistic being vital examples.
 These statistics are members of the general family of power divergence statistics \citep{CR84}.
 With the widespread availability of computing power, Monte Carlo simulations and exact methods have also gained popularity.

-As regards exact tests of a simple null hypothesis against an unspecified alternative, \citet{TH73} and \citet{KG80} used the ``exact multinomial test'', which orders samples by probability to assess the accuracy of asymptotic tests.
+\citet{TH73} and \citet{KG80} used the ``exact multinomial test'', which orders samples by probability, to assess the accuracy of asymptotic tests of a simple null hypothesis against an unspecified alternative.
 In the words of \citet{CR89}, this ``has provided much confusion and contention in the literature''.
 In accordance with \citet{GP75} and \citet{RA75}, they conclude that the asymptotic fit of a test should be assessed using the appropriate exact test based on the test statistic in question.
-Nevertheless, the exact multinomial test is intuitively appealing and, as \citet{KG80} put it, ``[i]n the absence of [...] a specific alternative, it is reasonable to assume that outcomes with smaller probabilities under the null hypothesis offer a stronger evidence for its rejection and should belong to the critical region''.
-In Section \ref{Sec:2}, an asymptotic chi-square approximation to the exact multinomial test is derived and an exemplary comparison of popular test statistics in terms of power is provided.
+Nevertheless, the exact multinomial test is intuitively appealing, and, as \citet{KG80} put it, ``[i]n the absence of [...] a specific alternative, it is reasonable to assume that outcomes with smaller probabilities under the null hypothesis offer a stronger evidence for its rejection and should belong to the critical region''.
+In Section \ref{Sec:2}, an asymptotic chi-square approximation to the exact multinomial test is derived, and an exemplary comparison of popular test statistics in terms of power is provided.

-Regardless of the test statistic used, calculating an exact $p$-value by fully enumerating the sample space is computationally challenging, as the test statistic and the probability mass function have to be evaluated at every possible sample of which there are $\binom{n+m-1}{m-1} = \mathcal{O}(n^{m-1})$ for samples of size $n$ with $m$ categories.
-An improvement on this method has been proposed by \citet{BFT04} and other, more elaborate approaches exist \citep[see for example][]{BOP92,Hir97,KN06}.
+Regardless of the test statistic used, computing an exact $p$-value by fully enumerating the sample space is computationally challenging, as the test statistic and the probability mass function have to be evaluated at every possible sample of which there are $\binom{n+m-1}{m-1} = \mathcal{O}(n^{m-1})$ for samples of size $n$ with $m$ categories.
+An improvement on this method has been proposed by \citet{BFT04} for the family of power divergence statistics.
+Other approaches aimed at exact Pearson's chi-square and log-likelihood ratio tests exist \citep[see for example][]{BOP92,Hir97,Rah03,KN06}.
 In this work, a new approach to exact multinomial tests is investigated.